alex05447/minits/README.md

         let write_data = b"asdf 1234";

         // Write some data.
-The current task (/fiber, if any) will yield if the
+The current task (or fiber, if any) will yield if the
         // operation does not complete synchronously.
         match file.write(write_data) {
             Ok(bytes_written) => {